anttikivi/maintain-revision/README.md

 ## Build

-Before building Maintain Revision yourself, please make sure you have [Node.js and npm](https://nodejs.org) installed.
+Before building Maintain Revision, please ensure that you have [Node.js](https://nodejs.org) and [Yarn](https://yarnpkg.com) installed.
+Please note that this project uses the [Yarn Classic](https://classic.yarnpkg.com).

 First, clone the GitHub repository of Maintain Revision.